Part 3: Steady State in Tenant to Tenant Migrations

 More features for Outlook mobile which are recently launched or in development can be found here.

-In a cloud based world admins are often left in the dark, ENow turns the light back on!
-ENow's synthetic transactions test common Office 365 application (OneDrive, Teams, SharePoint) allowing admins to proactively test and easily verify their end users experience.
+In a cloud-based world, admins are often left in the dark, ENow turns the lights back on!
+ENow's synthetic transactions test common Office 365 applications (OneDrive, Teams, SharePoint) allowing admins to proactively test and easily verify their end users' experience.